2013-2020 Subaru BRZ

 Add an amp

 Replacing the BRZ's factory amplifier with an aftermarket amp will really help you get the most out of your new speakers.
 It's located under the rear cargo floor, on the driver's side.
 Space is tight, so a Class D amp would be the best fit in this location.
 Larger amps can be mounted in the cargo area.
+You can learn more about adding amps to your car in our Car Amplifier Buying Guide.

 Like many sporty cars, the BRZ can be a noisy little bugger.
 If you want to hear more of your new stereo and less road and wind noise, the Dynamat 10435 Xtreme Door Kit is the perfect way to seal in sound.
 This heavy-duty insulating material is easy to install, and it really makes a difference.